-In Tables 67 to 70, we demonstrate the model's output when asked to repeat the prompt and the model's responses to the prompt under zero-out corruption, which makes the embedding vector sparser.
+In table Tables 63 to 66, we demonstrate model's output when asked to repeat the prompt, and model's responses to the prompt, under zero-out corruption that makes embedding vector sparser.

-We observe that as more entries of the embedding vectors are zeroed out, the model can no longer interpret the corrupted tokens and claims that there is no text to repeat.
-Response-wise, while random corruption steers the answer away from the original question, zero-out corruption causes the LLM to become confused and state that it cannot understand the given query.
+We see that as the more entries of the embedding vectors are zeroed out, the model can no longer see the corrupted tokens and claim that there is no text to repeat.
+Response-wise, while the random corruption steers the answer away from the original question, zero-out makes the LLM confused and state that it cannot understand the given query.